kleiner-wolf/globalwishlist/README.md

 3456789012
 ...
 ```
-A list has to been created before adding multiple items.
+A list has to be created before adding items.

 ##Features currently not included, but planned:
 | Feature | Description |